 Hey there, I’m Kelly: a recipe developer, food blogger, beekeeper, and homesteader.
 I started The Herbeevore to document my adventures in beekeeping, cooking, homesteading, and to share all the fantastic fresh & vibrant recipes we enjoy.

 I love creating fresh and healthy recipes for everyone at the table!
-I love making healthier versions of traditional recipes for everyone at the table, so a lot of my food is plant-based, vegetarian, vegan, and high in fiber.
+I love making modern versions of traditional recipes for everyone at the table.
+Many of the recipes I develop are is plant-based, vegetarian, vegan, and high in fiber.

 Most recipes you see here I’ve created from scratch, and I also I’ve compiled some great Family Recipes too.
-My dad’s side of the family has a long history of owning restaurants/supper clubs in Chicago.
+My dad’s side of the family has a long history of owning restaurants and diners in the stockyards of Chicago in the 1940s, and even ran a supper club until the 1970s in the Chicago suburbs.

 Our epic Blue Adirondack potato harvest we grew this year!